|Original title:||Something Borrowed|

 |Production country:||USA 2011|

-Rachel (Ginnifer Goodwin) and Darcy (Kate Hudson) have been her best friends since childhood.
-While Rachel's shy, party girl Darcy doesn't burn anything.
-During her studies Rachel meets the attractive Dex (Colin Egglesfield) and falls in love with him.
-But instead of taking the initiative, Rachel lets Darcy grab Dex.
-Now they are engaged and the wedding is imminent.
+Since childhood, Rachel (Ginnifer Goodwin) and Darcy (Kate Hudson) have been best friends.
+While Rachel is rather shy, party girl Darcy doesn't miss a beat.
+During her studies, Rachel meets the handsome Dex (Colin Egglesfield) and falls in love with him.
+But instead of taking the initiative, Rachel allows Darcy to snag Dex.
+Now the two are engaged and the wedding is imminent.
 Too bad Rachel just can't suppress her feelings.
-After the party for her 30th birthday, what Rachel always wanted to prevent happens: she ends up drunk and in bed with Dex - and thus starts a chaos of emotions that could not only destroy her long-standing friendship with Darcy...
+Then, after her 30th birthday party, what Rachel always wanted to avoid happens: drunk as a skunk, she ends up in bed with Dex - and unleashes an emotional chaos that could destroy more than just her longtime friendship with Darcy.

-A few well done moments and the two really likeable characters of the story are just not enough to make a good movie out of "Fremd Fischen".
-Those who like romantic US comedies will certainly be tempted to take a look here.
-But even the most hardened romantics will probably have only moderate fun.
-If that's enough for you, you can go "foreign fishing".
-All others should catch a better movie!
+A few successful moments and the just two really sympathetic characters in the story are simply not enough to make Stranger Fishes still a good movie.
+Those who like US romantic comedies will certainly be tempted to give this one a look.
+But even the most hardened romantics will probably only have moderate fun.
+If that's enough for you, you can safely go fishing for strangers.
+All others should fish for a better movie!

 An article by Frankfurt-Tipp